 Policyholders of “the same class and of essentially the same hazard” must be treated equally.
 See NAIC Model Unfair Trade Practices Act (#880) (“Model Law”).

 How may an insurer “classify” policyholders post underwriting?
+Regulators may need to provide guidance on how to classify policyholders.

 What is fair?
 The insurers will need to provide justification.